vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/100_viShadUShaNam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (31. 26) in a remedial rite against various poisons, with aid of earth from an ant-hill etc.; and the comm. ⌊considers this (and not xviii.
 4. 2) to be intended at 81.
 10⌋ when the sacrificial cake is laid on the breast of a deceased sacrificer on the funeral-pile.

 ## Translations